 Download our Later Life Mortgage guide to find out more.

 - Use the money however you want

 You can spend it in all sorts of ways.
 This includes home and lifestyle improvements, helping children buy their first property or supporting grandchildren with their education.
-If you give the money away, the recipient may need to pay inheritance tax in the future.
+If you give the money away, they may need to pay inheritance tax in the future.
 There are few restrictions on how you spend the money.
-You must pay off any existing mortgage.
+You can even pay off an existing mortgage.

 - Interest is payable each month